elugens/hello-javascript/docs/general-javascript-questions/data-types/json-methods-tojson.md

 ```

 :::note

-It should be noted that JSON.parse() does not allow trailing commas.
+We should note that JSON.parse() does not allow trailing commas.

 :::

   </div>